blank-ads-sml-preview-768x530

 How To Serve Ads That Don’t Require Cookies

-In 2020 the IAB launched TCF2.0, a GDPR framework that provided the online advertising industry with the best practices for gathering user consent.
+In 2020 the IAB launched TCF2.0, a GDPR framework that provided the online advertising industry with the best practices for data protection and gathering user consent.
 Google signed up to this initiative and provided TCF2.0 integration for Ad Manager.

 Google’s interpretation of the GDPR law and TCF2.0 framework has led it to decide that it will not serve any ads if users do not give consent for Purpose 1 (the right to “Store and/or access information on a device”).

-This means that if a user lands on your website and does not give consent, they will only be served blanks.
+This means that if a user lands on your website and does not give consent, they will only be served blanks, and the system will not show ads.
 As a result, many publishers have seen a sharp increase in the number of blanks served on their sites.

 Laptop with a browser open on a website with Snigel CMP Consent Management Platform (to serve ads without user consent)